Category 1: Category 1 water originates from a sanitary water source and does not pose

 Category 2: Category 2 water contains significant contamination and has the potential to cause

-discomfort or sickness if contacted or consumed humans.
+discomfort or sickness if contacted or consumed by humans.
 Category 2 water can contain

 potentially unsafe levels of microorganisms or nutrients for microorganisms, as well as other